List of scheduled monuments in Anglesey

+After a spell as part of Gwynedd, the Isle of Anglesey County now covers the same area as the historic county of Anglesey.

 Scheduled monuments in Anglesey

 The list is sorted by period, and then by community so that sites of similar age and locality are placed near each other.
 Clicking on one of the heading arrows will sort the list by that information.